Bat Out of Hell II: Back into Hell: Singles and videos

 Michael Bay directed three music videos from the album.
 "I'd Do Anything for Love" is based on Beauty and the Beast and The Phantom of the Opera.
 "Rock and Roll Dreams Come Through" features a runaway girl, played by Angelina Jolie.
 "Objects in the Rear View Mirror" illustrates the song's narrative.
-Featuring Robert Patrick, the video contained flying aircraft imagery that he would use in Armageddon and Pearl Harbor.
+Featuring Robert Patrick, the video contained flying aircraft imagery that Bay would use in Armageddon and Pearl Harbor.

 In 1994, the three films were released as the VHS tape Meat Loaf – Bat Out of Hell 2 – Picture Show, which also included alternate versions of "Paradise by the Dashboard Light", "Life Is a Lemon and I Want My Money Back" and "I'd Do Anything for Love", all featuring lead vocalist Patti Russo.
 They were included on a DVD in 2006 with the 'Collectors Edition' release of the album.

 Reception

 The album was a commercial hit, and has sold more than 14 million copies around the world.
 It was number one for one week in the US on the Billboard 200, the UK Albums Chart for eleven non-consecutive weeks, number one in Australia for four weeks, and eight weeks at number one in Canada.
 Meat Loaf won a Grammy Award for Best Solo Rock Vocal Performance for "I'd Do Anything for Love" and received two Brit Awards nominations (Best International Male and Best Selling Single).

 Despite its huge commercial success, critical reception was mixed.
 The specialist music press were generally positive.
 Q magazine proclaimed, "truly this... is the genuine follow-up to the most over-the-top rock album of all time."
 Like most critics, Q referred to the excesses of Steinman's style, citing the length of the songs (Q says that "Objects..." running for 10 minutes and 12 seconds is "not necessary").
 Unlike the original, where the epic loud songs were "offset by the softness of stuff like 'Two Out of Three Ain't Bad'...even the ballads are Roman orgies of sound and fury."
-This, they say, means "the album's probable theme—the crushing effect growing up has on teenage dreams—seems to get lost among the thud and blunder."
-However, overall, Q is positive, concluding with the sentiment that "Ultimately, Back Into Hell may not trash its predecessor, but as a mad, crunching, stadium rock album, it's probably the best thing of its kind you'll hear this year."
+This, they said, means "the album's probable theme—the crushing effect growing up has on teenage dreams—seems to get lost among the thud and blunder."
+Overall, though, Q was positive, concluding with the sentiment that "Ultimately, Back Into Hell may not trash its predecessor, but as a mad, crunching, stadium rock album, it's probably the best thing of its kind you'll hear this year."